EC528-Fall-2023/ChRIS/README.md

 - #### Tempo: Tempo is a high-volume tracing backend which efficiently implements distributed tracing on a large scale without the need for specialized clusters.
 Tempo also allows for efficient capture and storage of individual, exact traces.

 - #### OpenTelemetry: OpenTelemetry provides a single, open-source standard for instrumenting, generating, collecting and exporting telemetry data (logs, metrics, traces).
-OpenShift on NERC has pre-installed OpenTelemetry auto-instrumentation and collection operators, which can be connected to other tools in our deployed observability stack, such as Prometheus and Tempo, for further processing.
+The OpenShift Operator on NERC has pre-installed OpenTelemetry auto-instrumentation and collection operators, which can be connected to Tempo for processing traces.

 - #### Prometheus: Prometheus collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels which can be sent to Grafana for visualization.